 Added Confusion

-Not everyone has a Facebook, Twitter, Linkedin, or Google Account.
-Many potential users will have one or the other, so the choice is between losing out on users who don’t have the login button you choose, or including all of them and a traditional login form for the ones who prefer not to use the social media.
+Not everyone has a Facebook, Twitter, LinkedIn, or Google Account.
+Many potential users will have at least one.
+So, you face a choice.
+Either you lose users who lack your chosen login button, or you include all options.
+This means adding a traditional login form for those who prefer not to use social media.

 Security Again